varigence/docs/bimlflex/implementation-guides/master-data-services.md

 ## Sample Model

-This document uses the Model and Model Category part of the AdventureWorks LT 2012 database as the source of the MDS model data.
+This document uses the Model and Model Category part of the AdventureWorksLT 2012 database as the source of the MDS model data.
 A reporting workflow requires the data and relationship to be loaded in to MDS.
 Data Stewards manually manipulate attributes and relationships in MDS for further use in the organization, including in the EDW.
 MDS for SQL Server includes its own sample models, including a model for AdventureWorks Products.
 It is possible to ruse the approach from this document to integrate into the sample models.
 This document uses a separate model with 2 separate entities

 Log in through the web interface as an MDS administrator to create a model called ProductDemo